gevgeny/ui-highcharts/README.md

 ui-highcharts
 =============

-Another one AngularJS directive for Highcharts
+Angular way to use Highcharts